TorchLean: Formalizing Neural Networks in Lean: Limitations and Discussion

-\textbf{Float32 trust boundary (the ``hardware gap'').} We separate (i) real-valued reference semantics, (ii) proof-relevant rounding-on-$\mathbb{R}$ models (FP32/NF) for compositional error envelopes, and (iii) an executable bit-level Float32 kernel (\texttt{IEEE32Exec}).
+\textbf{Float32 trust boundary (the ``hardware gap'').} We separate (i) real-valued reference semantics, (ii) proof level rounding-on-$\mathbb{R}$ models (FP32/NF) for compositional error envelopes, and (iii) an executable bit-level Float32 kernel (\texttt{IEEE32Exec}).
 What remains is a \emph{target-specific} refinement from a deployed \texttt{Float32} toolchain to the executable model: one must fix a deployment configuration (rounding mode, denormal policy, contraction/ reassociation, and reduction order constraints) and then discharge a conformance interface (by proof or explicit validation).
 Appendix~\ref{app:nf-compose} summarizes the internal refinements we prove and the remaining target-level obligations.

-\textbf{Deployment and code generation.} Inside Lean, we close the training/verification semantic gap by making the op-tagged IR the single semantic target.
+\textbf{Deployment and code generation.} Inside Lean, we close the training and verification semantic gap by making the operator-tagged IR the single semantic target.
 Deploying a verified model on an embedded target still introduces a translation step: either run a small IR interpreter on-device, or generate C/Rust code from the IR and connect its behavior back to the Lean denotation.
-Lean’s compilation pipeline and runtime already support efficient compiled code, and there are emerging toolchains that bridge verified Lean reasoning with real systems languages (e.g., Rust-to-Lean verification pipelines), suggesting concrete paths toward end-to-end deployment pipelines.
+Lean's compilation pipeline and runtime already support efficient compiled code, and there are emerging toolchains that bridge verified Lean reasoning with real systems languages (e.g., Rust-to-Lean verification pipelines), suggesting concrete paths toward deployment pipelines.